 Brief information about the places you will visit

-Yangon the largest city in Burma and the center of economic activity.
-The city is also known as Rangoon and was the capital of the country until 2005, when a completely new city called Naypyidaw was built and made the new capital.
-The city houses many beautiful and impressive Buddhist temples and pagodas including Burma’s most important Buddhist pilgrimage site, the Shwedagon Pagoda, a huge complex with a 99 meters high gold plated pagoda set on a hill, visible from much of the city.
-Other sites include the Chauk Htat Gyi Pagoda, known for its enormous 66 meters long Reclining Buddha image, the Sule Pagoda, some fine examples of colonial era buildings like the Strand hotel and the central train station and the Bogyoke Aung San Market.
+Yangon is the largest city in Burma and the center of economic activity.
+The city is also known as Rangoon and was the capital of the country until 2005 when a completely new city called Naypyidaw was built and made the new capital.
+The city houses many beautiful and impressive Buddhist temples and pagodas including Burma’s most important Buddhist pilgrimage site, the Shwedagon Pagoda, a huge complex with a 99 meters high gold-plated pagoda set on a hill, visible from much of the city.
+Other sites include the Chauk Htat Gyi Pagoda, known for its enormous 66 meters long Reclining Buddha image, the Sule Pagoda, and some fine examples of colonial-era buildings like the Strand Hotel and the central train station and the Bogyoke Aung San Market.
 Yangon’s most famous market.
-This place built in colonial architectural style consists of a large number of streets, packed with small shops and stalls where a wide range of products is for sale including handicrafts, antiques, arts, jewelry, precious stones like rubies and jade, silk fabrics and clothing.
+This place built in colonial architectural style consists of a large number of streets, packed with small shops and stalls where a wide range of products is for sale including handicrafts, antiques, arts, jewelry, precious stones like rubies and jade, silk fabrics, and clothing.

-The Shwemawdaw Pagoda, originally built by the Mon to a height to 23 meters in the 8th century, it was rebuilt higher several times until it finally reached its present 114 meter stature in 1954, becoming the tallest of the Burmese pagodas.
+The Shwemawdaw Pagoda, originally built by the Mon to a height of 23 meters in the 8th century, was rebuilt higher several times until it finally reached its present 114-meter stature in 1954, becoming the tallest of the Burmese pagodas.
 Legends say that enshrined beneath the towering pagoda are the hairs and teeth of the Buddha.
 Kyaik Pun Pagoda which is in the form of four gigantic Buddha images all in sitting posture facing the four cardinal points of the compass.
 They are seated back to back against a massive brick pillar.

 Kalaw Located in the Shan State, 50km from the famous Inle Lake, Kalaw was founded as a hill station by the British during colonial rule.
 At a height of 1,320 meters, the climate was a cool escape from the sweltering heat of the tropics.

 Inle Lake is located in the heart of the Shan Plateau.
 It is a beautiful highland lake, 900 meters above sea level.
 The lake is 22 km long and 10 km across and is inhabited by many different ethnic nationals of the area.
-The Intha people are the Lake dwellers who are unique for their leg rowing.
-Leg rowed traditional boats are the main ceremonial attractions of the Inle Lake.
+The Intha people are Lake dwellers who are unique for their leg rowing.
+Leg-rowed traditional boats are the main ceremonial attractions of Inle Lake.

 Mandalay Established in 1857, Mandalay is the second largest city in Myanmar.
 It is found in the upper part of the country, located on the east bank of the Irrawaddy River.
 Mandalay is where the Royal Palace of the Konbaung Dynasty is located, which was the last monarchy and independent kingdom of Burma.

-Innwa was Myanmar’s old capital city and had been a very important part in Burmese history that shaped and directed the growth of Burma for ages.
-It is located just about 20 kilometers south–west of Mandalay.
+Innwa was Myanmar’s old capital city and had been a very important part of Burmese history that shaped and directed the growth of Burma for ages.
+It is located just about 20 kilometers southwest of Mandalay.

-Amarapura, just outside of Mandalay, was once a royal capital of Myanmar.
+Amarapura, just outside of Mandalay, was once the royal capital of Myanmar.
 While it no longer holds that title, the area is still home to many attractions and sites like the famous U Bein Bridge.
 Stretching 1.2km long, it’s the largest teak wood bridge in the world.
-The bridge is beautiful at any time of day, but is at its most stunning at sunset.
+The bridge is beautiful at any time of day but is at its most stunning at sunset.

 Bagan in central Burma is one of the world’s greatest archeological sites.
 The setting is sublime – a verdant 26 square-mile plain, part-covered in stands of palm and tamarind caught in a bend of the lazy-flowing Irrawaddy river and framed by the hazy silver-grey of distant mountains.
 Rising from the plain’s canopy of green are temples, dozens of them, hundreds of them, beautiful, other-worldly silhouettes that were built by the kings of Bagan between 1057 and 1287, when their kingdom was swept away by earthquakes and Kublai Khan and his invading Mongols.

-Ngwe Saung Beach A sleepy fishing village with hotels spread along its beautiful white sand shore, Ngwe Saung is a perfect place to relax after a few weeks’ travelling around Myanmar.
+Ngwe Saung Beach A sleepy fishing village with hotels spread along its beautiful white sand shore, Ngwe Saung is a perfect place to relax after a few weeks of traveling around Myanmar.

 WHEN TO GO

 The best time to visit most of Myanmar is from November to February as it is neither too hot to walk around due to the cool breeze that blows in.
-March to May, on the other hand, are boiling hot, especially in the plains near Bagan and Mandalay.
+March to May, on the other hand, are boiling, especially in the plains near Bagan and Mandalay.